geometor/euclid.geometor.com/pages/07.study/article.md

 ---
 title: Study
-subtitle: Important People and References
+subtitle: important people and references to know more about
 date: 03/06/2021
 author: /phi
 content: